WeTechHK/Universal-BCOS-DOC/source/advance/gas.md

 ## Why can gas fees get so high?

-High gas fees are due to the popularity of Ethereum.
+High gas fees are due to the popularity of Universal BCOS.
 If there's too much demand, users must offer higher tip amounts to try and outbid other users' transactions.
 A higher tip can make it more likely that your transaction will get into the next block.
 Also, more complex smart contract apps might be doing lots of operations to support their functions, making them consume a lot of gas.

 ## Initiatives to reduce gas costs

-The Ethereum [scalability upgrades](/roadmap/) should ultimately address some of the gas fee issues, which will, in turn, enable the platform to process thousands of transactions per second and scale globally.
+The Universal BCOS [scalability upgrades](/roadmap/) should ultimately address some of the gas fee issues, which will, in turn, enable the platform to process thousands of transactions per second and scale globally.

 Layer 2 scaling is a primary initiative to greatly improve gas costs, user experience and scalability.
 [More on layer 2 scaling](/developers/docs/scaling/#layer-2-scaling).